tomatyss/PyMailAI/docs/source/api/tools.rst

 Tools
 =====

-The ``tools`` module provides functionality for integrating email sending capabilities with AI models like Anthropic's Claude and OpenAI's GPT.
+The ``tools`` package provides functionality for integrating email sending capabilities with AI models like Anthropic's Claude and OpenAI's GPT.
+The package is organized into the following modules:

+* ``core``: Contains core email functionality (execute_query_emails, execute_send_email)
+* ``schemas``: Contains schema definitions for different AI models (Anthropic, OpenAI, Ollama)

+All functions are conveniently exposed at the package level for easy importing.

 Tool Schemas
 -----------